-Improve heavy highway equipment usage with the right KPIs
+Improve heavy equipment management with the right monitoring

-Heavy highway and civil construction companies rely on their equipment every day to get the job done, but they don’t always maintain or manage their fleet as effectively as they could.
-This article summarizes key elements every construction company should consider to optimize the return on investment in equipment.
+Heavy civil construction companies rely on their equipment every day to get the job done, but they don’t always maintain or manage their fleet as effectively as they could.
+This article summarizes key elements every construction company should consider to optimize their heavy equipment management.

 Effective equipment management